FDio/hicn/docs/source/transport.md

 - Implementation of the hICN core objects (interest, data, name..) exploiting the API provided by [libhicn](../lib).
 - Connectors for connecting the application to either the hicn-plugin or the hicn-light forwarder.
-- Transport protocols (RAAQM, CBR, RTP)
+- Transport protocols (RAAQM, CBR, RTC)
 - Transport services (authentication, integrity, segmentation, reassembly, naming)
-- Interfaces for Applications (from low-level interfaces for interest-data interaction to high level interfaces for Application Data Unit interaction)
+- Interfaces for applications (from low-level interfaces for interest-data interaction to high level interfaces for Application Data Unit interaction)

 ## Build Dependencies

+### Ubuntu

 - libparc
 - libmemif (linux only, if compiling with VPP support)